axcochrane/CV/README.md

 ## Sandy Cochrane

 Recent Fullstack bootcamp grad looking for a Jnr role where I can consolidate and build on my programming knowledge.
 Previous experience working for various start-ups (Series A - E) in London, San Francisco & Berlin heading up Commercial / BD Teams.
 Love building things.
-It used to be teams and strategies now it's more apps and programms.
+It used to be teams and strategies now it's more apps and programs.
 Eager to find a team of super smart people who love the projects they work on, would love to contribute it whatever capacity I can!

 ## Skills